Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/ablation2_activation_function/readme.txt

-This folder contains the models trained for this ablation, as well as files that have code that was changed form the orignal.
+This folder contains the models trained for this ablation, as well as files that have code that was changed from the orignal.